ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 44070 SEDIMENTOLOGY AND STRATIGRAPHY 4 Credit Hours

-(Slashed with ESCI 54070) Course explores the processes that control the production, transport, deposition and alteration of sediments.
+(Slashed with ESCI 54070 and ESCI 74070) Course explores the processes that control the production, transport, deposition and alteration of sediments.
 Students learn how to reconstruct past environments, ranging from mountain streams to the deep ocean, based on the physical and geochemical characteristics of sedimentary rocks.
 Techniques to document and interpret spatial patterns in sediment deposition are covered and tied into various modern-day challenges, such as climate and sea level change.
 Lectures are integrated with in-class activities, examples from cutting-edge research, laboratory exercises and a field trip.

 Pre/corequisite: ESCI 31070.